Olin Lathrop, Embed Inc

 Serial data line.
 The serial interface is bi-directional, so this line can be driven by either the programmer or the PIC depending on the current operation.
 In either case this line swings from GND to Vdd.
 A bit is transferred on the falling edge of PGC.

 For many products containing PICs, it is desirable to load a blank PIC on the board during assembly, then program it in-circuit as part of the final production test procedure.
 This usually reduces cost and allows for a much shorter lead time from new code available until it can be deployed in newly produced units.
-While the advantages of last minute in-circuit programming are usually compelling, it is not free and ICSP capability must be considered up front when the circuit is designed.
+While the advantages of last minute in-circuit programming are usually compelling, it is not free, and ICSP capability must be considered up front when the circuit is designed.
 It can be difficult and costly to retrofit a circuit for ICSP after other design decisions have already been made.
-On the other hand, the added cost of ICSP is usually minimal when it is included in the original design requirements.
+On the other hand, the added cost of ICSP is usually minimal when it is planned on from the start.

 Here are issues to consider when designing a circuit for ICSP: